On concentration in vortex sheets: Numerical Experiments

 We first focus on the qualitative evolution of the vortex sheet for early times.
 Representative plots of the vortex sheet evolution with different regularization parameters $\epsilon = 0.1$, $0.025$ are shown in Figure \ref{fig:earlyevo}.

 Figure \ref{fig:earlyevo} reproduces the evolution depicted in \cite[Figure 17]{Krasny1987}.
 Again, in these plots, each vortex is represented as a single dot.
 The appearance of a continuous curve is due to the density of vortex points.
 As is clearly visible in Figure \ref{fig:earlyevo}, a smaller value of the regularization parameter leads to a stronger roll-up of the vortex sheet.
-Comparing Figure \ref{fig:evolution_lw} (loaded wing) and Figure \ref{fig:earlyevo} (fuselage-flap), the roll-up in spirals appears visually to be quite similar, so that we expect to find a similar decay of the vorticity maximal function for both the fuselage-flap and loaded wing configurations, at these early times.
+Comparing Figure \ref{fig:evolution_lw} (loaded wing) and Figure \ref{fig:earlyevo} (fuselage flap), the roll-up in spirals appears visually to be quite similar, so that we expect to find a similar decay of the vorticity maximal function for both the fuselage flap and loaded wing configurations, at these early times.

 The numerically computed evolution of the discrete vorticity maximal function $M_r(\omega_\epsilon(t))$ for different values of $r$ and at different times $t$ is shown in Figure \ref{fig:vortearly}, using the global binning approach explained in Section \ref{sec:global}.
 The results at early times $t=0$, $0.1$, $0.5$ and $1.0$ are shown in Figure \ref{fig:vortearly}.